There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 Evergreen vs. Trending

-As an affiliate marketer, you will want an affiliate site that you continue to grow and make money from for several years.
+As an affiliate marketer, you will want an affiliate site that you continue to grow and generate revenue from for several years.

 Remember when fidget spinners were a big deal?